 Dr. G.A.
 (Art) Barnaby, Jr. is a Professor of Agricultural Economics at Kansas State University in Manhattan, Kansas.
 His program emphasis includes financial planning, government commodity programs, risk, and crop insurance.
-Dr. Barnaby has worked extensively with the private crop insurance industry, FCIC, and farm commodity groups on crop insurance issues.
+Dr. Barnaby has worked extensively with the private crop insurance industry, FCIC, and farm the Board of Managers of the New York Cotton Exchange.
+He was awarded the Texas A&M University Regents Fellowship Award.